alexlehner3868/ChatRoomApplication/README.md

 In addition to the goal of personal development described above, we are also trying to fill a gap in the Rust ecosystem - our project will serve as a completed reference project for future learners.
 While a quick google search yields a few Rust chat rooms, none provide a complete example including a terminal-based UI, persistent users and messages, user authentication, and multi-room support.
 Our project will provide future Rust learners with a concrete example of a terminal-based full-stack application with an emphasis on Rust best practices.

 ## Objective
 We are making a command line application that will allow a user to communicate with other users in various chat rooms.
-The project is aiming to provide secure messaging delivered as quickly as possible.
+The project aims to provide secure messaging delivered as quickly as possible.
 The messages, users and rooms are to be persistent.
-The command line interface should be easy to navigate and understand.
-The system should be able to handle multiple concurrent chat rooms with multiple users in each room.
+The command line interface would be easy to navigate and understand.
+The system would be able to handle multiple concurrent chat rooms with multiple users in each room.

 The application will consist of server and client components:
 * The server will handle database interactions, message broadcasting, and client requests.
 * The client component will be a command line interface that will allow users to chat in rooms with other users.

 ## Key Features
-Building the application requires implementing a server, backend and front which constitutes an amount of work commensurate with a team of 3 people.
+Building the application requires implementing a server, backend and frontend which constitutes an amount of work commensurate with a team of 3 people.
 Specifics of features required are as follows:
 ### Account
 * Secure user registration with system unique username and password that meets defined password policy (i.e minimum 8 characters, one special character, and one uppercase letter).
 * Account login, logout, and deletion functionality.